coderforlife/ms-compress/README.md

 _Status: working_ - needs major speed improvements, does not create optional chunk boundary spanning matches, and does not support streaming for compression or decompression

-* Compression:    39 MB/s, 33% CR
+* Compression:    55 MB/s, 33% CR
-  * Much slower than RTL (average ~0.48x)
+  * Much slower than RTL (average ~0.67)
-  * Has a marginally better compression ratio
+  * Has a marginally better compression ratio than RTL
-  * Uses about the same amount of memory
+  * Uses about the same amount of memory as RTL
   * RTL bug: requires at least 24 extra bytes in the compression buffer
-* Decompression: 320 MB/s
+* Decompression: 310 MB/s
-  * Slower than RTL (average ~0.82x)
+  * Slower than RTL (average ~0.78x)
   * RTL bug: does not allow the output buffer to be anything besides the exact size of the uncompressed data

 LZX